-This summer we are running an arts competition to celebrate both 10 years of Catching Lives working with the homeless in Canterbury and East Kent, and also World Homeless Day.
+In summer 2020 we ran an arts competition to celebrate both 10 years of Catching Lives working with the homeless in Canterbury and East Kent, and also World Homeless Day.

-The competition is for children of primary school age and involves creating a poster using our logo.
-The winning entry will feature on the front of a Catchinglives calendar and receive a £100 Amazon voucher.
-There will be two runners-up prizes of £50 and £25 Amazon vouchers were also awarded.
+The competition was for children of primary school age and involved creating a poster using our logo.
+The winning entries featured on the front of a Catchinglives calendar and received a £100 Amazon voucher.
+Two runners-up prizes of £50 and £25 Amazon vouchers were also awarded.
 Here are the winning entries: